Julie Doucet: Return to comics

 In April 2022, Doucet returned to making comics with Time Zone J, published by Drawn and Quarterly.
 As she said about making the new comic:

 Time Zone J is notable for its unusual format, which is designed to be read from the bottom of each page to the top.

 Awards and honours

 In 1991, Dirty Plotte was nominated for best new series and Doucet won the Harvey Award for "Best New Talent".
 In 1999, when The Comics Journal made a list of the top 100 comics of all time, she was on several of the short-lists and Dirty Plotte ranked 96th.
-In 2000, her book My New York Diary won the Firecracker award for best graphic novel.
+In 2000, her book My New York Diary won the Firecracker Award for best graphic novel.
 Doucet's book 365 Days: A Diary was nominated for best book award at the 2009 Doug Wright Awards.
 In 2019, Doucet's Dirty Plotte collection was nominated for the SPX Ignatz award for outstanding collection.

+In April 2021,she was awarded the Prix Albert-Chartier, during the Festival Québec BD, for her contribution to comics in Quebec.

 In March 2022, she was awarded the Grand Prix de la ville d'Angoulême as a lifetime achievement.
 She is only the third woman to win the award.